sicko7947/gorkflow/example/README.md

 ## Support

-For questions about examples or the Workflow-Go library:
+For questions about examples or the gorkflow library:
 - Check the main [README](../README.md)
 - Review example READMEs for specific features
 - Open an issue on GitHub